FreeBSD is a registered trademark of the FreeBSD Foundation.

 the network, substitute the server's local IP

-address for localhost
+address for localhost.
+The

 CUPS web interface is fairly